RaiMan/SikuliX-2014/README.md

 **You might also visit the WIKI**

 <hr>
+This is the **last version that compiles and runs on Java 6**.
+SikuliX2 will need Java 1.7+.

 **If you want to test the head of developement without the need to build from sources:** <br>
 [look here: I have setup a page with nightly builds](http://nightly.sikuli.de)<br>
 **At your own risk ;-) Take care for your existing work - be prepared to restore your stuff!!**